-A single-channel waveform record always contains 512 points of the sampled input signal.
-If a waveform log is configured to record more samples per event than a single record can hold, the waveform recorder stores as many records per event as required to record the entire event.
-All waveform records related to the same event are merged in a series and have the same series number, so they can be easily plotted together.
+If a file is configured to store more samples per event than a single file record can hold, the recorder stores as many records as required for recording the entire event.
+The file records in a series are identified by the same series number, so they may be easily linked and plotted together.